Everything about Squire™'s sovereign, jurisdiction-grounded legal AI - what it is, how it stays accurate, where your data lives, and what it costs.

 How does the 14-day trial work?

-Every new organisation gets a 14-day trial with no credit card required.
+New organisations get a 14-day trial with no credit card required.
 During the trial you have full access.
-We send reminder emails at 14, 7, 3, and 1 day before expiry.
+We send reminder emails at 7, 3, and 1 day before expiry.
 When the trial ends, the org enters a 14-day grace period (read-only access to most features, but the billing page stays open so you can add a card).
-If the grace period expires without a subscription, the org is suspended.
+If the grace period expires without a subscription, the access is suspended.

 How do I add another seat to my subscription?